 I have a penchant for men in uniform, the more brass the better – provided, of course, the body in the uniform matches my expectations.
 I know admirals are usually older guys – in our society, anyway – and I haven’t changed that.
 But in my science fiction romances, guys in their forties will still have the bodies of twenty-year-olds.
-Like Bollywood heart-throb Akshay Kumar, who fits very nicely with my mental concept of Admiral Chaka Saahren, the Iron Admiral.

 They’re both hunks, but they’re very, very different men.
 Saahren is a farmer’s son who was beaten up and left to die during an uprising on his home planet.
 He was lucky; a visiting doctor patched up the broken bones and his shattered face, then gave him a home until he joined the Star Fleet Academy, where he rose through the ranks on sheer ability.
 He never had much time for women and even though his fame has spread, he still avoids emotional entanglements.
 He has his reasons.